Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 podheitor-nutanix backend up (v2.0.0) phase=F2 mode=Backup vm=… |

-Backend started successfully | Check plugin load in FD log |
+Backend started successfully | Check plugin loading in the FD log |

 Prism discovery: PC=… cluster=… capability=v3|v4 |

-Prism Central reached and API version determined | Run --standalone health-check |
+Prism Central reachable and API version determined | Run --standalone health-check |

 Selected N VM(s) for backup |

-VM glob matched N virtual machines | Verify vm= pattern and Prism connectivity |
+VM glob matched N virtual machines | Check vm= pattern and Prism connectivity |

 Backup complete: VM=… disks=N bytes=B |